UCDenver-ccp/Knowtator-2.0/README.md

 5. Load a document (Project -> Add Document)
 5. To save (Project -> Save Project)
 6. To open a pre-existing project (Project -> Open Project)
-7. To load annotations from the old Knowtator (Project -> Open Project)
+7. To load conceptAnnotations from the old Knowtator (Project -> Open Project)

 ![After installation][installation image]
 Add as a View to a Protege tab by going to Window -> Views -> Miscellaneous Views -> Knowtator